-The total cost of DJ services may increase if the DJ is asked to MC the event as well as provide music.
-Acting as the MC can include announcing activities, being responsible for keeping the event on schedule and more.
+The total cost of DJ services may increase if the DJ is asked to emcee the event as well as provide music.
+Acting as the MC can include announcing activities, keeping the event on schedule and more.
 Some DJs automatically include MC services in the cost of their package, so be sure to ask if this is the case.
 Be sure to let the DJ know if you don't want them to provide any MC services.
 Some DJs like to urge people to get on the dance floor or talk to the crowd over the mic unprompted.
 If you prefer the DJ to keep their service to the tunes, just communicate that clearly with them during the hiring process.

 Large weddings and parties can increase the DJ bill if additional speakers, microphones or upgraded sound equipment is required to properly serve the crowd.

 For longer events, more than one DJ may be needed to keep the music going and guests engaged.
 More people on the job will likely increase the cost of services.
 Twin Spin Entertainment in Dublin, California explains that for large events that need to be executed with precision, the DJ will hire assistants to help with setup and breakdown.
 These extra hands will be reflected in the rates for the event.

 A well-known or highly sought-after DJ will often cost more than a DJ who is just starting out or is not as well-known.
 If you want to book a world-famous DJ like Calvin Harris for your big summer blowout, you can expect to easily pay $100,000 or more.
 Local DJs with regional celebrity won't cost in the hundreds of thousands, but you may expect to pay more than the average $500 DJ party cost.